Advertiser Disclosure

 Get worldwide lounge access with the Chase Sapphire Reserve card.
 Priority Pass lounge Quito, Ecuador UIO airport.
 Image Credit: Christine Krzyszton

-One of the best travel benefits of the Chase Sapphire Reserve card is access to 1,300 airport lounges available with complimentary Priority Pass membership.
-Lounge access includes the Chase Sapphire Lounges by the Club, as well as select Air Canada lounges and cafes.
-Lounge access helps frequent flyers travel in comfort and style when passing through airports worldwide.
+One of the best travel benefits of the Chase Sapphire Reserve card is access to over 1,300 airport lounges available with complimentary Priority Pass membership.
+Lounge access includes the Chase Sapphire Lounges by the Club, as well as some Air Canada lounges and cafes.

-Both cards offer primary auto rental coverage, which provides coverage for your car rental without requiring a claim to be filed with your personal car insurance.
+Both cards offer primary automobile rental coverage, which provides coverage for your car rental without requiring a claim to be filed with your personal car insurance.

-The main difference, when it comes to car rental insurance, is that the Chase Sapphire Preferred card doesn’t cover expensive or exotic cars.
+The main difference with car rental insurance is that the Chase Sapphire Preferred card doesn’t cover expensive or exotic cars.
 In contrast, the Chase Sapphire Reserve card offers additional rental coverage with up to $75,000 in reimbursement for theft or collision.

-Both cards also offer roadside assistance, but the Chase Sapphire Preferred card charges a flat fee per service call, while the Chase Sapphire Reserve card offers 4 free service calls, valued up to $50 each, per year.
+Both cards also offer roadside assistance, but the Chase Sapphire Preferred card charges a flat fee per service call, while the Chase Sapphire Reserve card offers 4 service calls at no extra charge, valued up to $50 each, per year.

 Authorized Users

-The Chase Sapphire Preferred card does not charge additional annual fees for authorized users, however, the Chase Sapphire Reserve card charges $195 for each authorized user added to your account.
+The Chase Sapphire Preferred card doesn’t charge additional annual fees for authorized users, but the Chase Sapphire Reserve card charges $195 for each authorized user added to your account.

 However, authorized users of the Chase Sapphire Reserve card do receive the added benefit of worldwide lounge access through the Priority Pass Select membership.